repeats/Repeat/README.md

      $cd <jar_directory>
      $java -jar Repeat.jar

+**Important:** The path containing the JAR file must not have space in it.

 Note that since **Java 9**, the jar file must be launched from a JDK (as opposed to a JRE) to be able to compile file.
 The workaround used in Java 8 and before to set Java home no longer works.

 FAQ